 It’s not a stretch to find yourself overseas, on vacation perhaps, nodding your head and smiling as you listen to Romanian folk music.
 Or oohing and ahhing over cave paintings.
 Or enjoying a picnic under the Eiffel Tower.

 All this, even if you don’t care for folk music.
-Or paleolithic art.
-Or Futurist-period architecture.
+Or Paleolithic art.
+Or Futurist architecture.
 Why?
 Because you’re outside yourself, away from your norms.
-Out in the world, you needn’t adhere to a defined set of likes and dislikes, because you’re exploring.
-An anthropologist in the field, seeing what you can see, enjoying what you find for what it is, not how it jives with your personal context.
+Out in the world, you needn’t adhere to a defined set of likes and dislikes because you’re exploring.
+You’re an anthropologist in the field, seeing what you can see, enjoying what you find for what it is not how it jives with your personal context.

 “I want to be associated with this kind of person, this kind of music, this kind of brand,” we subconsciously say to ourselves.
 As a result, all else is excluded, often with nothing more to go on but a vague notion of what that other, different-from-us type of person is, what kind of music they listen to, what brands they wear.